Skip to footer content

 3. Open the Excel document that needs to be read.

-4. Excel data iteration using loops
+4. Iterate through Excel data using loops.

-5. Display recurrent data on the console
+5. Display recurrent data on the console.

 IronXL